 Antenna setup

-For the NASA project, building kits are sold in which the components are present to build a receiver and the wiring for the dipole antennae including the coax cables.
-This kit is very useful for those who do not have as much experience with building antennae, because all supplies (excluding the masts) are delivered.
-However, the concept is so low-threshold that it can easily be copied with items from the local DIY store and we have done that at CAMRAS.
-The masts that support the antennae in our case consist of glass fiber parts of 1.30 meters long, which are put together to the desired height.
+For the NASA project, building kits are sold in which the components are present to build a receiver and the wiring for the dipole antennas including the coax cables.
+This kit is very useful for those who do not have as much experience with building antennas, because all supplies (excluding the masts) are delivered.
+However, the concept is so low-threshold that it can easily be copied with items from the local hardware store and we have done that at CAMRAS.
+The masts that support the antennas in our case consist of glass fiber parts of 1.30 meters long, which are put together to the desired height.
 The army used these masts for camouflage nets.
-Here, too, it applies that in principle every random mast of sufficient height can be used.
-NASA recommends to hang the antennae at 4.57 meters (15 ft) height to have an elevation angle of about 40 degrees that is favorable to our latitude.
+In principle every random mast of sufficient height can be used.
+NASA recommends to hang the antennas at 4.57 meters (15 ft) height to have an elevation angle of about 40 degrees that is favorable to our latitude.
 Our setup is 4.90 meters high because three of the four parts of the mast have penetrated each other 10 cm.

 working principle of a phased array